 - Hot-dip tinning

-With hot-dip tinning, we provide a cost-efficient alternative to coating using precious or semi-precious metal.
+Hot-dip tinning is a cost-effective alternative to coating with precious and semi-precious metal.

 Besides hot-dip tinning, Diehl Metal Applications also offers a broad range of electroplated coating technologies for various requirements.